aphexddb/aphexddb/README.md

 - 🔭  I’m currently working at Square
 - 🌱  I’m currently learning how to be a better human
-- 📫  How to reach me: [twitter.com/aphexddb](https://twitter.com/aphexddb)
+- 📫  How to reach me: [twitter](https://twitter.com/aphexddb) or [linkedin](https://www.linkedin.com/in/gardiner)

+> The future has already arrived.
+It's just not evenly distributed yet.

+_- William Gibson_

 <!--
 **aphexddb/aphexddb** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.